 If you want to leave early, and you don't have legal justification to do so, there are better options than just moving out and hoping your landlord gets a new tenant quickly.
 There's a lot you can do to limit the amount of money you need to pay your landlord—and help ensure a good reference from the landlord when you're looking for your next place to live.

 You can help the situation a lot by providing as much notice as possible and writing a sincere letter to your landlord explaining why you need to leave early.
 Ideally you can offer your landlord a qualified replacement tenant, someone with good credit and excellent references, to sign a new lease with your landlord.

-California Tenants’ Rights, by David Brown and Janet Portman (Nolo) provides extensive legal and practical advice for California tenants on lease terminations, including dozens of forms and sample letters.
+California Tenants' Rights, by J. Scott Weaver and Janet Portman (Nolo) provides extensive legal and practical advice for California tenants on lease terminations, including dozens of forms and sample letters.